-6.3 What sanctions are the courts in your jurisdiction empowered to impose on a party that disobeys the court's orders or directions?
+6.4 What sanctions are the courts in your jurisdiction empowered to impose on a party that disobeys the court's orders or directions?

 The trial court has the inherent power to impose reasonable sanctions to compel the observance of its rules.
 Millbrook Owners Ass'n, Inc. v.
 Hamilton Standard, 257 Conn.
 1, 9 (2001).
 For example, if a party has acted in bad faith in the commencement or course of litigation, the court has inherent authority to award the adverse party its attorneys' fees.
-In addition to its inherent authority, numerous statutes and court rules permit the imposition of sanctions for specific conduct.
-For example, Practice Book § 13-14 provides that if a party fails to comply with certain discovery obligations, the court "may, on motion, make such order as the ends of justice require", including entry of an order establishing as a fact the matters in question, prohibiting the entry into evidence of designated matters, entry of a default, nonsuit or dismissal, and an award of costs and attorneys' fees.
+In addition to the inherent authority of the court, numerous statutes and court rules permit the imposition of sanctions for specific conduct.
+For example, Practice Book § 13-14 provides that if a party fails to comply with certain discovery obligations, the court "may, on motion, make such order proportional to the noncompliance as the ends of justice require", including entry of an order establishing as a fact the matters in question, prohibiting the entry into evidence of designated matters, entry of a default, nonsuit or dismissal, and an award of costs and attorneys' fees.
 Additionally, Practice Book § 13-4 provides that if a party fails to disclose its intended expert witness, the court may preclude the proffered testimony.
 Sanctions must be proportional to the violation.

-6.4 Do the courts in your jurisdiction have the power to strike out part of a statement of case or dismiss a case entirely?
-If so, in what circumstances?
+6.5 Do the courts in your jurisdiction have the power to strike out part of a statement of case or dismiss a case entirely?
+If so, at what stage and in what circumstances?